-All domestic students (new and returning) must pay a mandatory, non-refundable tuition deposit by the tuition deposit deadline.
+All domestic students (new and returning) must pay a mandatory, non-refundable $250 tuition deposit per academic term by the tuition deposit deadline.

 New International Students:

 New international students must pay the entire amount of their first semester fees as their tuition deposit.
 Click on the “Tuition Costs Per Semester” tab on this page to see the tuition costs for your program.

 Returning International Students: